iPad Air Review

 What’s better than an 8MP iSight camera on the iPhone 5S?
 Well, it’s not what you can find on the iPad Air, that’s for sure.
 Apple has kept the same 5MP iSight camera from previous iterations of the tablet, which does at least have half-decent backside illumination and acceptable low-light performance.

 But in a way, that’s wonderful.
-You might have noticed that we’re hardly fans of the cameras on tablets at the best of times, and if there was one thing that we’d happily sacrifice for a thinner tablet, it’s this functionality.
+You might have noticed that I’m hardly fans of the cameras on tablets at the best of times, and if there was one thing that I’d happily sacrifice for a thinner tablet, it’s this functionality.

 The iPad Air has a lofty bar to beat when it comes to media performance, as Apple is creating a rich heritage in this area.
 Its all-encompassing iTunes software and store are used by so many people that a device to properly output the music and video is a must.

-Well, we can’t fault many things on the iPad Air, not least because it ticks most of the boxes we can think of.
+Well, I can’t fault many things media-wise on the iPad Air, not least because it ticks most of the boxes we can think of.

 The audio performance of the iPad Air is hugely impressive, even with the most basic of earbuds on offer.
 There are plenty of other reviews out there that seem to gloss over the fact that the iPad is as much a media-centric device as anything else, and no matter how many streaming services you subscribe to, the output is always going to be limited by the hardware.